5-minute read•July 11th, 2018

 Types: Pyridoxine, pyridoxine phosphate, pyridoxine, pyridoxine phosphate, pyridoxal, pyridoxal 5-phosphate (all collectively referred to as vitamin B6).

-Best known for: Energy metabolism, the maintenance of immune and cognitive functions.
+Best known for: Energy metabolism and the maintenance of immune.

 Good sources: Organ meat, fish, starchy vegetables and non-citrus fruits.